 The Company's focus is to invest in receivables and other similar financial assets acquired from third parties who have specialized expertise and proven track records in originating and servicing these types of assets.
-As of June 30, 2017, the Company holds investments in two limited partnerships, CAL LP and ACC LP III (the "Partnerships").
+As of September 30, 2017, the Company holds investments in two limited partnerships, CAL LP and ACC LP III (the "Partnerships").
 The Partnerships were formed to engage in the business of investing in retail sales contracts secured by collateral charges on motor vehicles that are originated in Canada.
-Each of the Partnerships have their own securitization facility that allow the Partnerships to leverage their capital and enable them to invest in retail sales contracts.
+Each of the Partnerships has its own securitization facility that allow the Partnerships to leverage its capital and invest in retail sales contracts.
 CAL LP was formed on February 22, 2016 and ACC LP III was formed on October 14, 2016.
-The Company owns 85% and 60% of the partnership units in CAL LP and ACC LP III respectively, and AutoCapital Canada Management Inc. ("ACCMI"), an entity associated with the Company, owns the remaining interest.
+The Company owns 85% and 60% of the partnership units in CAL LP and ACC LP III respectively, and CanCap Management Inc. (formerly AutoCapital Canada Management Inc.) ("CCMI"), an entity associated with the Company, owns the remaining interest.